tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * As discussed previously, a time series can be decomposed into trend, periodicity, and noise.

-* If we temporarily disregard noise, then, time series data minus trend equals periodicity.
+* If we temporarily disregard noise, then, time series data, minus trend, equals periodicity.

 * The left side describes the cyclic element: time series (y) minus trend (tau).